Arlington ISD Stem Academy at Martin High School

 The AISD STEM Academy debuted at Martin High School during the fall of 2015.
 The Academy was designed by teachers in partnership with the University of Texas at Arlington.
 Our mission is to prepare students to successfully enter into STEM college majors and careers through relevant, innovative and rigorous learning experiences at the high school and college level.
 Students earn credits along four pathways - engineering, biomedical science, computer science, and math/science.
 Students in the STEM Academy will have a chance to complete a number of first- and second-year STEM college courses at the University of Texas at Arlington prior to high school graduation.
 Students are also able to advance their STEM education outside the classroom with opportunities such as internships, mentorships, job shadowing, community service, enrichment programs, and summer learning opportunities.

-In the spring of 2019, we graduated our first class of 109 students.
+In the Spring of 2022, we graduated our fourth class of 115 students.
 All students are entering either college or the military.
-One-third of the students are continuing their education at the University of Texas at Arlington.
+Approximately one-third of the students are continuing their education at the University of Texas at Arlington.
 We also have students attending The Massachusetts Institute of Technology, Carnegie Mellon, Notre Dame, University of Texas, Texas A&M and many others.
-Students earned $4.75 million in scholarships, 861 hours at UTA with a class GPA of 3.48.
+Students earned $6.2 million in scholarships, 861 hours at UTA with a class GPA of 3.48.
 One student alone had $1.2 million in scholarship offers and was accepted to six-of-six Ivy League Schools she applied to.
 The STEM Academy offers all three Project Lead the Way pathways of Biomedical Science, Engineering, and Computer Science.
 We have students in both engineering and biomedical internships.
 Several students have participated in college research opportunities with UTA.
-We also have many students participating in STEM-related clubs and organizations – Health Occupations Students of America (HOSA), robotics, Solar Car Challenge, autonomous vehicle, and roboboat.
+We also have many students participating in STEM-related clubs and organizations – Health Occupations Students of America (HOSA), Robotics, Solar Car Challenge and Roboboat.